Co-President and Co-Founder

 Rowena (‘Ro’) was thrilled to join Impact in July 2015 as a founding member and put her Masters degree in Nonprofit Management and experience working in the nonprofit sector to good use.
 For 10 years, Ro worked as Grant Writer, and then Business and Legal Affairs Officer, for Seeds of Peace, a internationally-recognized conflict transformation nonprofit based in New York.

 Ro volunteers in various capacities, most recently joining the boards of Shore House and Rally Cap Sports, and previously serving as President of the board at Sandy Hook Child Care Center.

 Ro hails from London, where she worked as an attorney with Charles Russell Speechlys LLP for four years before deciding to move to the U.S. and into the nonprofit field.
-She now lives in Navesink, NJ, with her husband; two boys, Theo and Hugo; and cocker spaniel, Thompson and new addition, springer -mix puppy, Poppy.
+She now lives in Navesink, NJ, with her husband, Jon; two boys, Theo and Hugo; cocker spaniel, Thompson and new addition, springer -mix puppy, Poppy.

 Grants Committee, Vice Chair

 Mary K. Riley is an inaugural member of Impact 100 Jersey Coast.
 She has been fully involved in Impact since the beginning by chairing for 5 years either the Children and Families or the Health and Wellness Grant Review Committees.

 Mary graduated from Villanova University and has recently retired from Deloitte as a Managing Director.
 In the early 1990s, Mary was an inaugural Board Member of the New Jersey Chapter of the AG Bell Association for the Deaf – As a parent of a deaf child, she knew it was important to start a local chapter that would help our members meet the daily challenges of living with hearing loss.